Cost of Living in Vietnam

 Vietnam is an inexpensive country to live in.
 Most items cost less than half of what you would pay in the West, and anywhere from 5% to 25% less than what they would cost in many other Southeast Asian countries.

 Of course, your lifestyle will determine how much you really need to spend.
 Western restaurants and imported food stores are easily found throughout Vietnam, but go to them often and you’ll be adding considerable expenses to your budget.
 If you are willing to buy locally produced groceries and household goods, eat and drink at restaurants where the locals go, and live a relatively simple lifestyle, you can reduce your monthly budget by at least 25%.
 Two people can enjoy a full local-style meal of rice or noodles, meat, vegetables, and a couple of draft beers for less than $5.
-For comparison, ordering one deluxe hamburger, fries, and a bottle of imported beer at a Western-style restaurant can cost about $10.
+For comparison, ordering one deluxe hamburger, fries, and a bottle of imported beer at a Western-style restaurant will cost between $8 and $11.

-A cleaning lady will cost $2 or $3 an hour, and a full-time, live-in maid will charge around $100 per month.
+A cleaning lady will cost $2 or $3 an hour, and a full-time, live-in maid will charge around $125 per month.
 A pre-paid cell phone plan with unlimited data is about $3 per month, high-speed fiber-optic internet is around $11 per month, and cable TV is just $7 per month.
+If you are living in an area where you’ll need to use either an air conditioner or a heater some of the time, your electric bill will run between $75 and $100 per month for a two-bedroom house or apartment.

 Medications that would require a doctor’s visit and a prescription in the West can be purchased over the counter in Vietnam at a small fraction of the price.